Buttercream Sweethearts

 Instructions

-• Always make more buttercream than you think you'll need.
-It freezes excellently.
+• TIP: Always make more icing than you think you're going to need.

 Tried this recipe?Let us know how it was!